In TCommander Bot you can have as many farm lists as you want; one list per farming strategy.

 - “Enable Farming” check box: Enable or disable farming for all farms of current list.
 No matter if they are enabled.

-- “Status” column: Shows the status of the farm.
+- “Status”: Shows the status of the farm.
 It may have the following statuses: “Sending troops”: It is trying to send troops to target farm.

 “Waiting for troops”: It’s time to send troops but you have not enough troops in Rallypoint to raid to target village.